Letter of Instruction (LOI) for The Aleph Institute's Eleventh Annual Military Training Course and Shabbat with our Troops 14-18 February 2018

 The Aleph Institute is a recognized U.S. Department of Defense Ecclesiastical Endorsing Agency.

 Two major components of the Aleph Military Jewish Chaplain and Lay Leader Training Program are worship and experiential learning.
 Our focus is on spiritual growth and renewal amid an atmosphere of trust and peer sharing between selected faculty, military and VA rabbis and Jewish lay leaders.
 The events cannot be replicated nor the learning and spiritual objectives achieved in the absence of actual travel to the training venue at our synagogue, The Shul, and its Torah Study Center.
 Web based communications, teleconferencing or any other similar means will not facilitate the terminal learning objectives of this training event and denominational requirements.
 Participation in this and in similar such events is called for in Department of Defense Instructions (DODI) and in the Regulations of each of the Military Departments as they apply to their respective Chaplaincies.
 Attendance at this event is required in order to maintain a Chaplain's Ecclesiastical Endorsement.
 Failure to attend may result in withdrawal of the Endorsement and consequent separation from service.

 This event is designed for military chaplains (Jewish and non Jewish) and lay leaders, however, all Jewish military personnel are invited to attend and would benefit from participation.
 Military spouses are welcome to attend and participate.
 There will be special sessions offered for them and by them during the course of the training.
 Baby sitting during scheduled sessions will be provided.
 As in the past, we look forward to presentations and participation by senior military and government leaders.
 Location: The Shul / The Aleph Institute 9540 Collins Ave Surfside (Miami) FL 33154

-Sessions will begin promptly at 0800 hrs 5 Feb.
-The formal portion of the program concludes Sunday 8 Feb at 1200 hrs.
+Sessions will begin promptly at 0800 hrs 15 February.
+The formal portion of the program concludes Sunday 18 Feb at 1200 hrs.
 Individual consultations will follow.

 This Year's Theme: